- Defined TermsThe interpretation of these Articles is governed by the provisions set out in the Schedule at end of the Articles.

 23.1 Those persons notified to the Registrar of Companies as the first Directors of the Company shall be the first Directors.

-23.2 Any person who is a member of the company and is willing to act as a Director (providing that person is permitted by law to do so), may be appointed to be a Director:
+23.2 Any person who is a member of a Committee of the Company and is willing to act as a Director (providing that person is permitted by law to do so), may be appointed to be a Director:

-(a) by ordinary resolution by members electing from members of the Company at the annual general meeting every three years; or
+(a) by ordinary resolution at the Annual General Meeting of the Company every three years; or

 (b) by a decision of the Directors.